deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

 ### Filter Color Control Characters

-Usage suggestion: Use regex to filter color control characters in the log to increase log readability.
+Recommendation: Use regex to filter color control characters in logs to improve readability.

 ```yaml
 transforms: